Miticide resistance in Varroa mites

 What beekeepers should do

-Test your hives regularly and apply chemical treatments only when treatment thresholds are met, instead of using a fixed schedule.
+Test your hives for mites regularly (monthly) using the alcohol wash method and apply chemical treatments only when treatment thresholds are met, instead of using a fixed schedule.
+Keep records of monitoring and any chemical treatments used.

 In Australia, it is critical to only use chemicals that have been registered or granted an emergency permit by the Australian Pesticides and Veterinary Medicines Authority (APVMA) for the control of Varroa destructor.
-Using unapproved ‘home brew’ or overseas products is illegal, risks harming your bees and can contaminate honey with residues.
+Using and importing unapproved ‘home brew’ or overseas products is illegal, and risks harming your bees, your own health, and can contaminate honey with residues.

 Information on legal available chemical treatments can be found at Varroa chemical control options (National Varroa Mite Management Program)

-Alternate between different types of chemical treatments with different modes of action so mites are not repeatedly exposed to the same active ingredient.
+Alternate between chemical treatments with different modes of action so mites are not repeatedly exposed to the same active ingredient.

-By documenting the product used, dates of application, and before and after-treatment mite counts, beekeepers can identify when a treatment is no longer effective, signalling a potential build-up of resistance in the mite population within your apiary.
+By recording the product used, dates it was applied, and mite numbers before and after-treatment, beekeepers can tell when a treatment is no longer working.
+This can be a sign that there is potential build-up of resistance in the mite population in your apiary.

 Stay up to date on the latest research and management practices to protect your hives from Varroa mite infestations and ensure the ongoing health of the colonies.